Condensed History of the Wabash

 It was this problem of transportation that faced the Illinois legislature as it convened in the tiny capitol of Vandalia in the early 1830's.
 And the legislatures divided themselves into two partisan groups.
 The men whose boyhood had been spent in the river towns along the Ohio and the Mississippi favored the construction of an extensive canal system.
 These proponents of a new canal shouted down the suggestions that even a small percentage of the funds of the new State of Illinois be spent for the construction of a railroad.
 The railroad contingent, headed by Joseph Duncan, a member of Congress, sought financing for the project in New York, but here, too, they were met with ridicule.
 Financiers could see no gain in investing money in a railroad that would span only an unpopulated forest.

-There was a shortage of materials, for the iron of the rails had to be brought up river by boat from New Orleans to St. Louis and re-shipped again by boat from St, Louis up the Mississippi and Illinois Rivers to the tiny settlement of Meredosia, the city that was later designated as the starting point for the new road.
+There was a shortage of materials, for the iron of the rails had to be brought up river by boat from New Orleans to St. Louis and re-shipped again by boat from St. Louis up the Mississippi and Illinois Rivers to the tiny settlement of Meredosia, the city later designated as the starting point for the new road.

 Nearly three years after authorization for the construction of the new line, actual work was finally begun.
 Starting date was set for November, 1837, and when the first shovel full of earth was turned for the construction of the railroad, at Meredosia on the east bank of the Illinois River, the few supporters of the railroad on hand were outnumbered by the "canalers" who came from up and down the river to jeer.